A duality of the classical action yields a reflection symmetry of the quantum energy spectrum: Action in potentials with multiple minima

-It would be worth pointing out that the equation~\eqref{solving} reveals a peculiarity inherent in all potentials with degenerate minima.
-For such potentials, the set of integer numbers in the RHS of~\eqref{GBS}, for which GBS has solutions, typically has gaps in it.
-In the case of the double-well potential, the set looks as:
+Equation~\eqref{solving} reveals a peculiarity inherent in all potentials with degenerate minima.
+For such potentials, the set of integer numbers on the RHS of~\eqref{GBS}, for which the GBS has solutions, typically has gaps in it.
+In the case of the double-well potential the set is

 Here $m^*$ denotes the largest value of $n$ for which~\eqref{GBS} has solutions (or a solution) below its maximum, while $k^*$ is the smallest one for which the solution above the maximum exists.
 This, however, should not surprise us.
 Indeed, since the LHS of~\eqref{GBS} has the meaning of action, it should experience a jump, as the energy crosses the level of the maximum of the potential.
 For symmetric double-well potentials, we can expect